Architecture

 Possible State Transitions

-called by the local owner to transfer ownership to another local owner (
+called by the local owner to transfer ownership to another local owner (domain

-address)called by the local owner to transfer ownership to a remote owner (
+called by the local owner to transfer ownership to a remote owner (domain

 )